hl7au/au-fhir-ps/input/pagecontent/the-aups.md

 A patient summary is a standardised collection of patient information.
 Rather than an entire patient health record, it is the necessary minimum and sufficient data to ensure safe patient care.
 Patient summaries can enhance patient safety by ensuring critical information is readily accessible when it’s needed most and enables clinicians across different health sectors and health domains to provide more informed, consistent care.

-The International Patient Summary is a globally recognised patient summary standard.
-In 2021, the G7 nations committed to working towards the adoption of the International Patient Summary (IPS) with several international efforts being currently underway to drive adoption, including the European Union, USA, Canada and New Zealand.
+The [IPS](https://build.fhir.org/ig/HL7/fhir-ips) is a globally recognised patient summary standard.
+In 2021, the G7 nations committed to working towards the adoption of the IPS with several international efforts being currently underway to drive adoption, including the European Union, USA, Canada and New Zealand.
 Multinational vendors with presence in Australia are at various stages of implementation of the IPS.

 The AU PS will support the consumer on their healthcare journey, providing the consumer and their healthcare providers with timely and current access to relevant health information.
 It will provide a future pathway for individuals to share their healthcare information when travelling internationally.
 An AU PS is intended to:
 * be an interoperable set of clinical data - it is an electronic health record extract containing essential healthcare information about a consumer
 * support individuals on their healthcare journey including transitions of care
-* contain as up to date information as possible based on available sources at a point in time.
+* contain as up to date information as possible based on available sources at a point in time
 * be portable and accessible to the individual and their healthcare providers
-* be able to be used within an Australian state or territories borders, across state and territory borders, internationally
+* be able to be used within an Australian state or territory, across state and territory borders, internationally

 <div>
    <img src="AU-context.png" alt="Context of AU PS across a Consumer's Healthcare Journey" style="width:70%"/>
   </div>
-*Figure 1: Context of AU PS across a Consumer's Healthcare Journey*
+*Figure 1: Context of AU PS across a Consumer's Healthcare Journey in Australia*
 <br/>

 A sample set of Consumer Journeys have been developed by the Sparked AU Patient Summary Clinical Focus Group to help illustrate the interactions and use of a patient summary during a consumer’s healthcare journey in the Australian healthcare context; available here: [AU Patient Summary Consumer Journeys](https://sparked.csiro.au/index.php/products-resources/au-ps-consumer-journeys/).
 The Consumer Journeys have been used to develop [two example use cases](usecase.html) to assist implementers in understanding how AU PS could be implemented.